Waste Shipment – Transboundary

 Affected are enterprises which carry out imports of wastes to, exports of wastes from, or transits of wastes through EU countries.

-- Notification of the actual start of the shipment after notification of approval by the competent authorities at least three working days before the beginning of the shipment
+- Notification of the actual start of the shipment after notification of approval by the competent authorities at least three working days before the beginning of the approved shipment

 - Confirmation of the reception of wastes by the facility: Within three working days after the acceptance

-- Notification of the recycling or disposal of the wastes: at the latest 30 days after the termination of the recycling or disposal and not later than one calendar year after the reception provided that not a shorter period has been fixed.
+- Notification of the recovery or disposal of the wastes: at the latest 30 days after the termination of the recycling or disposal and not later than one calendar year after the reception provided that not a shorter period has been fixed.

 For shipments from Austria